Billie Lee Applauds Tom Sandoval For Accepting Everyone After Accusing ‘Pump Rules’ Cast Of Excluding Her

 After the post above was shared, fans expressed their confusion.

-“Uh, we all thought your weren’t invited,” one person tweeted.
+“Uh, we all thought your [sic] weren’t invited,” one person tweeted.

 “Looks real excluded!” another said.